puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/eventlogs.md

    macOS.
 If you want to include template strings on Linux or macOS you must also provide a template file

-## Template Files
+## Template Files (aka EventLog Provider strings)

-The `dump_templates` option will make artemis dump the parse EventLog templates to a JSON file.
+The `dump_templates` option will make artemis dump the parsed template strings from EventLog Providers on a Windows system to a JSON file.
 This option also requires `include_templates`.
 You must be on a Windows system in order for this to work.

 :::info

-To dump templates easily using the artemis binary you run the following on Windows.\
+To include the combine EventLog message you would run the following on Windows.\
-`artemis.exe acquire eventlogs --include-templates --dump-templates`
+`artemis.exe acquire eventlogs --include-templates`

-If you only want at template file (and not evtx data) you can run the following on Windows.\
+If you only want a template JSON file (and not evtx data) you can run the following on Windows.\
 `artemis.exe acquire eventlogs --include-templates --dump-templates --only-templates`
 :::

 Dumping the template data will return a single JSON file that can then be used to parse evtx files on different platforms.
-Example scenario:
+An example scenario where this could be useful:

-1. You dump templates on a Windows server via `artemis.exe acquire eventlogs --include-templates --dump-templates --only-templates`.
+1. You dump template strings on a Windows server via `artemis.exe acquire eventlogs --include-templates --dump-templates --only-templates`.
-   Size will vary but ~90MBs seems normal
+   The JSON file size will vary but ~90MB seems typical
-2. You acquire the template file and move it to your Linux workstation
+2. You acquire the template JSON file and move it to your Linux workstation
 3. You acquire a 2GB `Application.evtx` file from the **same** Windows server and copy it to your Linux workstation
 4. Run